soffes/blog/posts/2008-11-05-how-to-sync-your-itunes-with-dropbox-in-3-steps.markdown

 Before you do any of this, I would strongly recommend backing up your entire library somewhere safe by just coping the entire iTunes folder.
 For my nothing happened, but just to be safe, I would do it anyway.

-1. *Move your iTunes folder to your Dropbox folder.* This will probably take a really long time.
+1. ==Move your iTunes folder to your Dropbox folder.== This will probably take a really long time.
 For me it took about 8 hours.
-2. *Launch iTunes while holding the option key (shift on Windows).*
+2. ==Launch iTunes while holding the option key (shift on Windows).==
-3. *Click choose library* and choose your iTunes library folder in your Dropbox.
+3. ==Click choose library== and choose your iTunes library folder in your Dropbox.

 That’s it.
 You’re done.
 After a ton of waiting, you’ll be good to go.

-Some important things to note, you’ll want to make sure you *do not use your library on more than one computer at the same time*.
+Some important things to note, you’ll want to make sure you ==do not use your library on more than one computer at the same time==.
 It will just make headaches for you.
 I had to go without my music for almost a whole day because it was uploading for a really long time and then had to download on my other computer for a really long time.

 You should also make sure you have enough disk space for your library on all of your computers that you use [Dropbox][] on.
 If you don’t it will make for some fun issues.